jimmynicol/image-resizer/README.md

 * scale
     * do not maintain original proportions
     * force image to be new dimensions (squishing the image)
+* pad
+    * maintain original proportions
+    * resize so image fits wholly into new dimensions
+    * padding added on top/bottom or left/right as needed (color is configurable)

 *Examples:*
 * `http://my.cdn.com/s50/path/to/image.png`